PrecisionBiotic cultures are unique bacterial cultures that have been specifically researched and rigorously tested by PrecisionBiotics.

 Modern life can be busy and often mean feeling stressed.
 Stress left unmanaged can influence health and well-being affecting mind and body.

 Signs of stress include5:

 The connection between our brain and our gut is already part of how we describe experiences - having a "gut-wrenching" moment or feeling nervous with "butterflies" in the stomach.
 These expressions have become commonplace for a reason.
 We now know there is a connection between our brain and our gut.

 Scientists call this connection the gut-brain axis6 - the two-way dialogue between the brain and the gut where information flows between the two organs.

 There are three main communication channels between the brain and the gut8:

 A key physical link that relays the information between the gut and the brain is the vagus nerve9.
 Approximately 80-90% of nerve fibres in the vagus nerve are going from the gut to the brain7.
 This nerve relays information using molecules called neurotransmitters (chemical messengers).

 Evidence shows that bacteria (also known as microbes) in the gut can act on the gut-brain axis and hence influence gut-brain communications13.

-The bacteria in your gut produce more than 90% of the serotonin found in your body 10 - this a neurotransmitter that can affect your mood and feelings of happiness and pleasure and research has shown that gut bacteria can impact its production in the gut8.
+The gut produces more than 90% of the serotonin found in your body 10 - this a neurotransmitter that can affect your mood and feelings of happiness and pleasure and research has shown that gut bacteria can impact its production in the gut8.

 Current research indicates that a gut with a healthy microbiota is a strong predictor of emotional and mental wellbeing6.